24/7 Emergency Service

 5. Why the Efficiency of Your Water-Heater Matters

-• A 50-gallon Rheem hybrid water heater has a UEF of 3.75
+• A 50-gallon Rheem hybrid water heater has a UEF of 3.75, or nearly 4 times the efficiency of a tankless model.

 Think of your water heater’s UEF like your car’s miles-per-gallon rating.
-The higher the MPG, the more efficiently your car uses fuel.
+The higher the MPG, the more savings you’ll see at the pump.
 Similarly, a higher UEF means your water heater uses less energy to heat the same amount of water, saving you money on utility bills over time.
-Just like you’d prefer a car that gets more miles per gallon, you probably want a water heater that gives you more hot water for less energy.

 6. Do You have a Functional Chimney?